19hours/sg-statutes/Acts/Companies Act.md

 “non-public interest company” means a company other than a public interest company;

-“public interest company” means a company which is listed or in the process of issuing its debt or equity instruments for trading on a securities exchange in Singapore, or such other company as the Minister may prescribe.
+“public interest company” means a company which is listed or in the process of issuing its debt or equity instruments for trading on an approved exchange in Singapore, or such other company as the Minister may prescribe.

+[Act 4 of 2017 wef 08/10/2018]

 [Act 36 of 2014 wef 01/07/2015]